 Pearl millet (Pennisetum glaucum) is the most widely grown type of millet.
-It has been grown in Africa and the Indian subcontinent since prehistoric times.
+It has been grown in Africa and the Indian subcontinent since prehistoric times. and was considered a poor man's diet staple.
+Hence it was an Inexpensive food grain.
+It is only now that health-conscious are waking up to the health benefits of millet.

 Here are the reasons why you should include bajara in your meals from here.